 - Laxius Force II: The Queen of Adretana: Luci too receives the call, and meets the others at Adretana.
 They are to infiltrate the Order's fortress at Arvendel.

 - Laxius Force III: Conclusion of the second trilogy.
 Random is finally going to meet the Grand Commendanter.
 What will be the outcome?
 Will the Laxius Force or the Order win the war?

-games there.
+.
 The shareware Force

 games are available for purchase here